Requinto guitar

-A requinto guitar is a smaller version of a classical guitar, with a scale length between 52-54cm.
+A requinto guitar, also known as Quarte guitar, is a smaller version of a classical guitar, with a scale length between 52-54cm.
 It is tuned a fourth higher than a standard classical guitar, to A2-D3-G3-C4-E4-A4.
 They often, but not always, have a cutout to reach the higher frets.

 Classical use

 The requinto guitar is traditionally used in guitar orchestras, along with other sized guitars.
-The Requinto is also used in Ecuadorian culture, and their national songs like pasillos and boleros, where the requinto plays a very big role in improvisation.
+The Requinto is also used in Mexican culture, and their national songs like pasillos and boleros, where the requinto plays a very big role in improvisation.
 The playing style of the requinto is very similar, in all the songs, and it is rarely played differently.